Dissolution of The Oraculum

 The lease remains enforceable in joint and several liability between Maddi and Anne.
 No further mention will be made regarding the trust deed document; it has been disregarded as inappropriate and irrelevant to the dissolution of the The Oraculum partnership.

 The partnership is hereby ceased in accordance with the request initiated by Maddi in the 1st draft of the deed of dissolution (please note the document is not a complete or final draft and is peppered with inaccuracies.
-It is not an official deed; its terms have not been agreed to by either partner involved and is referenced for ease only) and in accordance with the Partnership Act of 1890.
+It is not an official deed; its terms have not been agreed to by either partner involved and is referenced for ease of followance only) and in accordance with the Partnership Act of 1890.

 A delay in this dissolution has been made until this point out of courtesy taking in to account the extremely busy December trading period and 2018 year end, to keep disruption to staff, customers and the former partners respective new businesses to a minimum.

 It is expected that both partners will manage the wind down as quickly and amicably as possible and with equal effort for a clean closure of partnership.
 The Oraculum as a partnership has no outstanding debts or liabilities.
 Refer to inventory list attached regarding joint assets.